chungg/chungg.github.io/_posts/2024-07-25-comparing-moving-averages.markdown

 This post aims to highlight differences in behaviour between algorithms and does not intend to suggest which algorithms are best.
 Depending on use case, a flatter, smoother result may be desirable and in other cases, the opposite.
-Additionally, the post is subjective and should be questioned as the author has no statistical background and has not been in school for many years.
+Additionally, the post is subjective and should be questioned as the author has no statistical background, has not been in school for many years, and continues to refute the solution to the Monty Hall problem.

 ## the basics